syk-yaman/plantemoji-app/README.md

 Please follow the following steps:

+- You need to run the server contained in the original project repo (InfluxDB): https://github.com/syk-yaman/plantemoji
+- Run the Docker image which contains Express.JS API.
-- `flutter pub get`
+- Run`flutter pub get` before running the app
 - Run the app
-- You need to run the server contained in the original project repo: github.com/syk-yaman/plantemoji